Alchemical change of charges biases Coulomb-14 evaluation in log-file

 My original idea was to treat the alchemical end states differently in order to describe the ESP of the ligand in bulk and vacuum with corresponding charges.
 Is this not possible?

-#6 Updated by Berk Hess almost 4 years ago
+#6 Updated by Berk Hess over 4 years ago

 These are user questions that should be posted to gmx-users, please post there if you want to continue this discussion.